The Walnut day in Syria

 Additionally, there is an old mosque named “Al-Jawza Mosque” located in the Al-Amara area of Old Damascus, the mosque was named so because it was next to a walnut tree.

 So, why wait?
 Embark on a journey to Syria, and discover the Country’s timeless beauty.
-We would be happy if you could share your photograph of Your Syria Tour with us on social media.
+We would be happy if you could share your photograph of your Syria Tour with us on Social media.

 For more information about Syria’s Culture please get in touch with us today!
 Alternatively, check out our extensive range of group Syria tours.